minoobeyzavi/Transpara/inmation/README.md

 #### Requests for Improvement

-* Significant memory management is required to make all functions within the software run faster.
+*  All functions within the software must run much faster for the software to remain responisve.
+Significant memory management is likely to be required.
 * Default colors shouldn’t be the same in object properties.
 * There should be a way to close all tabs per window ( e.g. all history trends) at once.
 * inmation shouldn’t generate data to create an interpolate that looks like steps.